 Kim Rozek began teaching preschool in 2002 while living in Hochspeyer, Germany.
 Following her return to Alabama, she continued working with children while employed at Sci-Quest, Hands-on Science Center.
 In 2009, she launched the Sprouting Scientist preschool program teaching weekly classes to children ages 2 to 5.
 Currently, she is working at the Downtown Branch of the Huntsville/Madison County Public Library conducting story-times at numerous preschools throughout the area.
 Kim brings with her a lifelong love of the theatre.
 She has been a volunteer with Broadway Theater League for the past 7 seasons and is excited to be joining the Fantasy staff.

-Sherri Ryan recently retired from Huntsville City Schools after several years of teaching theatre at Sparkman High School.
+Sherri Ryan recently retired from Madison County Schools after several years of teaching theatre at Sparkman High School.
 She has directed 15 musicals and performed in over 35 productions.
 Sherri is a Wings Award winner for Lead Actress, Supporting Actress and Featured Performer.
 She continues to stay active in the Huntsville theatre community.
 Sherri holds a bachelors degree in theatre and television production from the University of North Alabama and a masters in special education.

 Samantha Smith is a teaching artist Fantasy Playhouse Children’s Theater & Academy.
 She is a graduate of the University of Alabama in Huntsville with a Bachelor of Arts in Theatre.
 She has worked with various theater programs as an actor, stage manager, and production manager over the past ten years.
 She is currently pursuing her Master of Arts in English Education.
 Samantha has been married to her amazing husband, David, for two years.